DataDog/datadog-cloudformation-resources/README.md

 | Downtimes               | `Datadog::Monitors::Downtime`     | [Enable or disable downtimes for your monitors][11]     | `datadog-monitors-downtime`     | [Schema Handler Versions][12] |
 | User                    | `Datadog::IAM::User`              | [ Create and manage Datadog users][13]                  | `datadog-iam-user`              | [Schema Handler Versions][14] |
 | SLOs                    | `Datadog::SLOs::SLO`              | [ Create and manage Datadog SLOs][19]                   | `datadog-slos-slo`              | [Schema Handler Versions][20] |

+## Supported regions

+The Datadog-Amazon CloudFormation resources are available on the CloudFormation Public Registry in the following regions:

+- ap-southeast-2
+- ca-central-1
+- eu-central-1
+- eu-north-1
+- eu-west-2
+- eu-west-3
+- sa-east-1
+- us-west-1
+- us-west-2
+- ap-northeast-2
+- ap-south-1
+- ap-southeast-1
+- us-east-1
+- eu-west-1
+- ap-northeast-1
+- us-east-2

+**Note**: To privately register a resource in any other region, use the provided packages.

 ## Troubleshooting